 Fees are payable upon registration.
-Details of methods of the payment of tuition fees can be found on the University's website at: http://www.city.ac.uk/study/postgraduate/fees.
+Details of methods of the payment of tuition fees can be found on City's website at: http://www.city.ac.uk/study/postgraduate/fees.

 The School of Arts and Social Sciences is delighted to offer a PhD Studentship for this programme.
 The Studentship will comprise a full tuition fee waiver and a maintenance grant of £16,057 per annum for three years, starting in October 2016.

 Full applications received by Thursday 31st March 2016 will be automatically considered for the Studentship and successful candidates will be informed in May 2016.

 The Department has been successful in securing or supporting research funding, and applicants for research degrees are encouraged to apply for Research Studentships where appropriate.

 In the past few years the Department has been awarded five two-year Research Fellowships, of which only two are awarded each year, in Film Studies, Composition, Music Therapy and Historical Musicology.
 Two three-year Studentships, in Musicology and Ethnomusicology have also been awarded.

 The Department has also been successful in gaining external funding for research, including various Research Council funds and a Leverhulme Trust grant for the City, University of London Sinfonietta composition project.